tschueller/Easy-Responsive-Tabs-to-Accordion/README.md

         active_border_color: '#9C905C', // border color for active tabs heads in this group
         active_content_border_color: '#9C905C' // border color for active tabs content in this group so that it matches the tab head border
-        accordionTitleHeading: 'h2', // The heading tag that will be used for the accordion title });
+        accordionTitleHeading: 'h2', // The heading tag that will be used for the accordion title
+        hashSeparator: '|' // you can now specify a custom hash separator to separate the selected tabs });

 => Linking to Tabs: